luyadev/luya/docs/guide/ngrest-plugin-select.md

 }
 ```

-> **Attention** Keep in mind the plugin will override the default values from the database to display the rest api data.
+> **Attention** Please keep in mind the plugin will override the default values from the database to display the rest api data.
 >
 > ```php
 > public function getCustomer()